kevinmichaelchen/cel-typescript/README.md

 - Node.js 18 or later

-This package includes pre-compiled native binaries for multiple platforms:
+This package currently only includes pre-compiled native binaries for Apple Silicon (M1/M2/M3) Macs.
+Support for other platforms (Intel Macs, Linux, Windows) is planned for future releases and will be available behind a feature flag.

-- macOS (x64, arm64)
-- Linux (x64, arm64)
-- Windows (x64)

 The appropriate binary for your platform will be automatically loaded at runtime.